Looking after your Baby's health

 First of all, you may be asking what the difference is between pre- and probiotics.
 Here’s what you need to know, in simple terms:

-Probiotics are the actual live bacteria in your gut, of which there are literally hundreds of species.
+Probiotics are live bacteria, of which there are literally hundreds of species.
 They can be found in some foods, such as yoghurts and fermented foods.

 Prebiotics are their food!
 Think of them like carbohydrates that help the good bacteria multiply, limiting the growth of potential harmful bacteria, which is good news for your baby’s developing immune system.
 Prebiotics can be found for example in bananas, chicory, onions, tomatoes.

-Synbiotics are a combination of prebiotics and probiotics that work together in the gut to have a greater impact.
-Basically, they act like a team to encourage the growth, survival and effectiveness of beneficial bacteria.
+Synbiotics are a combination of prebiotics and probiotics that work together in the gut.

 When given in early life, prebiotics, probiotics and synbiotics can help create the optimal conditions for the development of your baby’s immune system.